ianferguson/ianferguson.io/content/resume.md

 # Experience

-Ian Ferguson has worked in the political and technology sectors for over ten years, holding a variety of senior level roles in Democratic campaigns and private companies.

-He is currently a Senior Software Engineer on the Production Platform team at [Datadog](https://www.datadoghq.com/), focusing on automating and orchestrating application life cycle and access management in a multi-cloud provider environment in a rapidly growing business.
+Ian Ferguson is currently a Staff Engineer in Runtime Infrastructure at [Datadog](https://www.datadoghq.com/), focusing on automating and orchestrating application life cycle and [access management in a multi-cloud environment](https://www.youtube.com/watch?v=xifpJbTepCs) that includes tens of thousands of hosts and millions of containers in Datadog’s cloud and Kubernetes platforms.

 Previously he was an Engineering Manager at [Opower](https://www.oracle.com/industries/utilities/products/what-is-opower.html), a behavioral science driven energy efficiency company, working the internal service platform backing Opower's products.